RTEMS/rtems-docs/eng/vc-users.rst

-``git reset`` is a powerful and tricky command that should only be used on local (un-pushed) branches): A good description of what it enables to do can be found ​here.
+``git reset`` is a powerful and tricky command that should only be used on local (un-pushed) branches): A good description of what it enables to do can be found here.
 The following are a few useful examples.
 Note that adding a ~ after HEAD refers to the most recent commit, and you can add a number after the ~ to refer to commits even further back; HEAD by itself refers to the current working directory (changes since the last commit).